 Even in urban Texas this mind-set prevailed, with both community leaders and news media indulging in unrealistic logic and provincial pride.
 In Fort Worth the Record-Telegram and Star-Telegram, until the spring of 1931, pointed to increased construction, railroad traffic, oil production, and cattle and poultry sales as stabilizing, if not propitious, influences.
 "As a matter of fact, in America, we don't know what hard times are," a 1930 Star-Telegram editorial asserted.
 In Austin both university expenditures and state government employment bolstered the economy, while the political activities of the Forty-first Texas Legislature occupied much of the newspaper space.
 Even though swarms of insects had devastated a bumper crop and the stock market crash had the sobering effect of sweeping away "paper profits and some cash," local merchants, fearing that pessimistic headlines might have deleterious consequences in the economy, boomed the city through advertisements.
 Typical of their rhetoric was a paid plea to "talk Austin, write about Austin, work for Austin, and live for Austin."
 In Dallas, business in construction was flourishing in 1930; recent arrivals the year before had seen to that.
 The East Texas oil boom, centering around Kilgore, lessened thoughts of depression until the summer of 1931, when overproduction and falling prices affected the city economy.
-In Houston, optimism was equally high.
+Oil prices plummeted so precipitously by this point that Governor Ross Sterling declared martial law and temporarily shut down the East Texas oilfield, a widely-criticized move that was followed by Texas Railroad Commission rule regulating oil production.
+In Houston, optimism was initially equally high at the beginning of the depression.
 Although fear of depression was widespread during the first months following the crash, the Post-Dispatch offered a continual salve.
 "More and more it appears," the editor asserted on November 17, 1929, that "the changes in stock prices are purely an affair of and for stock speculators."
 Again in March 1930, after the mayor had dismissed a number of city employees and 600 demonstrators had marched in protest, the Post-Dispatch announced that "Houston is comparatively free of discontent due to economic conditions."
 Besides, with proceeds from a busy port massaging the local economy, with oil refineries being constructed to meet increasing needs of production, and with financier-banker Jesse H. Jones as their leader, Houstonians temporarily ignored harsh realities.
 And in San Antonio, business leaders seemed afraid to admit depression, especially in the Express, even though unemployment and bleak economic conditions were omnipresent.
 An October 1930 front-page article in the Express reported that San Antonio was "one of five cities...to which men of billions...[were] looking to invest their money"; another on October 5 debunked the "talk of `depression' and `money shortage'"; and still another on September 28 noted that economists were predicting "better times...in store for San Antonio and the rest of the United States."

-As depression worsened across the United States in 1931 and 1932 Texans eventually had to recognized its existence, then attempt to combat its devastating effects.
+As depression worsened across the United States in 1931 and 1932 Texans eventually had to recognize its existence, then attempt to combat its devastating effects.
 Since the Hoover administration seemed incapable of meeting the people's needs, private charities shouldered the burdens of the poor and desperate until funds were exhausted, whereupon city governments and community leaders intervened.
 At Temple in Bell County, after two banks folded in 1931 and cotton dropped between five and six cents a pound, the Retail Merchants Association issued scrip—as did the San Antonio School Board—in denominations of twenty-five cents, fifty cents, and one dollar.
 In Midland, Dallas, and Fort Worth the chambers of commerce sponsored gardening projects, either donating land and seed or encouraging people to plant vegetables.
 In turn, businessmen in Fort Worth and San Antonio pledged to hire laborers on a part-time or weekly basis but at the same time passed ordinances not to hire transients; hobo jungles, soon to be called "Hoovervilles," alarmed Texans.
 To obtain more money for relief, to provide soup kitchens and breadlines as well as shelter for the hapless, any number of cities—Houston, Dallas, Fort Worth, Austin—sponsored plays or musicals, the proceeds of which went to charity.
 In rural Texas economic conditions during 1931 and 1932 also deteriorated.
 But farmers, many of whom were sharecroppers and tenants, were already accustomed to some poverty and therefore did not always realize the degrees of hardship.
 Yet, as prices plummeted, as drought exacerbated their plight, as debts rose and foreclosures mounted alarmingly, they sought relief from their worsening situation.
-Nor did Governor Ross Sterling of Texas or the Hoover administration, although funnelling some funds to farmers through the RFC (Reconstruction Finance Corporation), reverse this dire trend.
-The depression had, indeed, overwhelmed them.
+For example, noted celebrity Will Rogers, with the backing of Star-Telegram publisher Amon Carter, mounted a fundraising tour through Central and West Texas to raise funds for drought-stricken farmers in 1931.
+Yet neither Governor Ross Sterling of Texas nor the Hoover administration, although funneling some funds to farmers through the RFC (Reconstruction Finance Corporation), reversed this dire trend.
+The depression had indeed overwhelmed them.

 Conservative and mostly from rural areas, the Texas delegation members were, Congressman George H. Mahon candidly stated, "Democrats first and New Dealers second."
 But more than anything else they were Texans interested in economic recovery for the United States, hence for their state.
 Philosophically most of them agreed during Roosevelt's first term with Jones, who bluntly told a convention of resentful bankers in 1933 to be smart, for once, and take the government into partnership.
 They therefore figured prominently in New Deal legislation.
 In banking, Garner and Jones—over Roosevelt's opposition—helped incorporate the Federal Deposit Insurance Corporation into the Glass-Steagall Banking Act.
 To correct many weaknesses in the stock market, Rayburn was instrumental in passing the Truth in Securities Act and the Securities Exchange Act.
 He was also important in such legislation as the Emergency Railroad Transportation Act, the Federal Communications Act, the Rural Electrification Act, and the Public Utility Holding Company Act.
 In Agriculture, Marvin Jones helped restructure the agrarian economy in 1933 by aiding passage of the Emergency Farm Mortgage Act, the Farm Credit Act, and the Agricultural Adjustment Act as well as providing drought-relief funds for the Panhandle and West Texas.
 In 1934 he aided Texas ranchers with the Jones-Connally Act and sugar producers with the Jones-Costigan Sugar Act.
 The Texas delegation, overall, supported the National Industrial Recovery Act and emergency unemployment, ever mindful that a good deal of federal aid would find its way to Texas.